Abundance Wealth Counselors Invests $680,000 in Bank of America Co. (NYSE:BAC)

-Abundance Wealth Counselors purchased a new position in shares of Bank of America Co.
-(NYSE:BAC) in the third quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor purchased 24,826 shares of the financial services provider’s stock, valued at approximately $680,000.
+Abundance Wealth Counselors acquired a new position in shares of Bank of America Co.
+(NYSE:BAC) in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor acquired 24,826 shares of the financial services provider’s stock, valued at approximately $680,000.

 Bank of America Dividend Announcement

-The business also recently announced a quarterly dividend, which was paid on Friday, December 29th.
-Shareholders of record on Friday, December 1st were paid a $0.24 dividend.
+The company also recently announced a quarterly dividend, which was paid on Friday, December 29th.
+Investors of record on Friday, December 1st were paid a dividend of $0.24 per share.
+This represents a $0.96 dividend on an annualized basis and a yield of 2.93%.
 The ex-dividend date was Thursday, November 30th.
-This represents a $0.96 annualized dividend and a dividend yield of 2.93%.
-Bank of America’s dividend payout ratio (DPR) is currently 26.89%.
+Bank of America’s dividend payout ratio is presently 26.89%.

-A number of equities research analysts have issued reports on BAC shares.
-Evercore ISI reduced their price target on Bank of America from $35.00 to $33.00 in a research report on Thursday, October 5th.
-Jefferies Financial Group reduced their price target on Bank of America from $31.00 to $28.00 in a research report on Tuesday, October 10th.
-Piper Sandler reduced their price target on Bank of America from $28.00 to $27.50 and set an “underweight” rating on the stock in a research report on Friday, September 15th.
-The Goldman Sachs Group increased their price target on Bank of America from $30.00 to $33.00 and gave the company a “buy” rating in a research report on Friday, December 1st.
-Finally, BMO Capital Markets raised their target price on Bank of America from $39.00 to $40.00 and gave the stock a “market perform” rating in a research report on Wednesday, October 18th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating and ten have given a buy rating to the company.
-According to data from MarketBeat.com, Bank of America presently has an average rating of “Moderate Buy” and an average target price of $35.79.
+Several research analysts have recently commented on the stock.
+Odeon Capital Group raised shares of Bank of America from a “hold” rating to a “buy” rating and set a $37.94 target price on the stock in a report on Thursday, December 14th.
+Barclays raised their target price on shares of Bank of America from $39.00 to $43.00 and gave the stock an “overweight” rating in a report on Tuesday, January 2nd.
+Keefe, Bruyette & Woods raised shares of Bank of America from an “underperform” rating to a “market perform” rating and raised their target price for the stock from $29.00 to $30.00 in a report on Monday, November 6th.
+Piper Sandler lowered their target price on shares of Bank of America from $28.00 to $27.50 and set an “underweight” rating on the stock in a report on Friday, September 15th.
+Finally, Evercore ISI lowered their target price on shares of Bank of America from $35.00 to $33.00 in a report on Thursday, October 5th.
+One research analyst has rated the stock with a sell rating, six have issued a hold rating and ten have given a buy rating to the stock.
+According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $35.79.

 Bank of America Corporation, through its subsidiaries, provides banking and financial products and services for individual consumers, small and middle-market businesses, institutional investors, large corporations, and governments worldwide.
 Its Consumer Banking segment offers traditional and money market savings accounts, certificates of deposit and IRAs, noninterest-and interest-bearing checking accounts, and investment accounts and products; and credit and debit cards, residential mortgages, and home equity loans, as well as direct and indirect loans, such as automotive, recreational vehicle, and consumer personal loans.